apocaliss92/scrypted-remote-backup/README.md

 - Samba (requires smbclient installed on host)

 TODO
+- Show error notification if samba is not installed on host
 - As soon as another service will be implemented, create an interface and implement for each service